 We've all been there: you're having a great class, when suddenly you land wrong from a jump or feel pain from a chronic injury start to set in.
 The next day you see the doctor, and your worst fear arises - you have to take time off.
 For dancers, dealing with injuries can often be scarier than the injury itself.
 But do not fear!
 I have some tips that may help you cope with the annoyance and often loss of identity when dancers are forced to take time off from their art.
+Here are four tips for emotionally dealing with injuries.

 Tip #1: Don't despair!